NHSDigital/record-a-vaccination-guidance/app/service-unavailable.md

 ## Troubleshooting tips

-- Check you're on the latest version of your browser
+- Check you're on the latest version of your browser.
-- Clear your browser's cache (press control, shift and delete together).
+- Clear your browser's cache.
 - Open RAVS in a private or incognito window.
 You can typically do this from your browser's tabs or menu buttons (often represented by 3 dots or bars).
 - Open RAVS in a different browser.
 - Restart your computer.